Author, Fighter, and Martial Artist

 Current Projects

-I'm currently working on Kakutougi Boom: Reports from the Glory Years of Combat Sports in Japan.
-This new book will be a collection of fighter profiles, interviews, and event reports I wrote during the reign of two legendary fight promotions: PRIDE and K-1.
-Readers will get to see the events through the eyes of someone who was there for one of the most exciting and controversial eras in the history of fighting sports.
-Readers who'd like a preview can check out the free sample of Kakutougi Boom in the "Coming Soon" section on the left.
+As mentioned above, I'm currently working on series of books collectively called Kakutougi Boom: Reports from the Glory Years of Combat Sports in Japan.
+This series will include almost every piece of fight sport journalism I wrote during the reign of legendary fight promotions like PRIDE and K-1.
+Readers will get to see those times through the eyes of someone who was there for the most exciting and compelling era in the history of fighting sports.
+Kakutougi Boom: Volume I is available now and Volume II will be available in 2025.
+Readers who really want to look ahead can check out a free sample chapter from Kakutougi Boom: Volume III in the "Coming Soon" section on the left.

 Fight Results